Code-Institute-Submissions/Stream1-Project-2/README.md

 The project has been managed locally and deployed to GitHub on a regular basis, with the current site able to be viewed via GitHub Pages.

 ## How was the project tested
-The project has been manually tested across different browers types, different browser sizes and on different devices.
+The project has been manually tested across different browsers types, different browser sizes and on different devices.
 The JavaScript has been tested through Jasmine (the Jasmine test files are within the GitHub repo).